xapian/xapian-docsprint/advanced/admin_notes.rst

 "Open File Description" locks are like traditional ``fcntl()`` locks but with this problem addressed, and Xapian will use these if available and avoid these extra child processes.
-At the time of writing it seems only Linux (since kernel 3.15) supports these, but hopefully they'll get added to POSIX so in the future.
+OFD locks were initially implemented in Linux (kernel version 3.15), and then standardised in POSIX issue 8.

 Under Microsoft Windows, we use a different locking technique which doesn't require a child process, but still means the lock is released automatically